francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

     <span style="color:grey; font-size:small;">Figure 2</span>
 </p>

-We see that, starting near the origin, SGD on the equilibrated energy escapes significantly faster than on the loss (given the same learning rate).
+We see that SGD on the equilibrated energy escapes significantly faster than on the loss (given the same learning rate).
 It's not as easy to see from the landscape visualisations, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots 🟡).
 If this reminds you of "vanishing gradients", it's exactly that–just viewed from a landscape perspective.

 What happens if we further increase the network depth and width?

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_deep_mlp.png" style="zoom:20%;" />